electron/get/readme.md

 general a bad idea).
 Do this by setting `disableChecksumSafetyCheck` to `true` in the options object.
-Use this only when testing local build of Electron, if you have internal builds of Electron you should generate the SHASUMS file yourself and let `electron-download` still perform it's hash validations.
+Use this only when testing local build of Electron, if you have internal builds of Electron you should generate the SHASUMS file yourself and let `electron-download` still perform its hash validations.

 ### Cache location
 The location of the cache depends on the operating system, the defaults are: